VoltaMission home › NDAA-compliant component sourcing

 Frequently asked questions

-How do I find an NDAA-compliant component supplier for a grant-funded project?
+How do I find an NDAA-compliant battery cell or BMS supplier for a grant-funded project?

 Qualify the supplier with origin compliance in mind before you buy: verify the manufacturer, document country of origin and provenance, and screen against covered entities.
 VoltaMission does NDAA-aware sourcing so research groups can document provenance and stay eligible.

-It means a component's origin and supply chain do not include entities or countries restricted under the relevant NDAA provisions your funding is subject to.
+It means a cell's or BMS's origin and supply chain do not include entities or countries restricted under the relevant NDAA provisions your funding is subject to.
 It requires documented provenance and supplier screening, not just a vendor's assurance.

-Why does origin compliance matter for grant-funded buyers?
+Why does origin compliance matter for grant-funded battery research buyers?

-Grant and government-adjacent funding often carries origin-compliance conditions.
-A non-compliant component can disqualify a purchase or deliverable after the fact, so provenance needs to be established before the buy.
+Grant and government-adjacent funding for battery and EV research often carries origin-compliance conditions.
+A non-compliant cell or BMS can disqualify a purchase or deliverable after the fact, so provenance needs to be established before the buy.